 The Audit Committee liaises with Speirs Group Limited's external auditor Grant Thornton on the appointment and re-appointment of the external auditors, to ensure the independence of the external auditor is maintained, and to approve the performance of any non-audit services.
 Speirs Group Limited requires the external auditor to rotate its lead audit partner at least every seven years, with suitable succession planning to ensure consistency.
-Grant Thornton and the current lead partner were first appointed as Speirs Group Limited's external auditor in relation to the audit for the year ended 30 June 2018.
+Grant Thornton and the current lead partner were first appointed as Speirs Group Limited's external auditor in relation to the audit for the year ended 30 June 2018, so the 30 June 2024 audit will be the final engagement by the current lead partner.
+A transition to a new lead partner for the audit for the year ending 30 June 2025 has commenced.
 On a regular basis the Audit Committee meets with the external auditor to discuss any matters that either party believes should be discussed confidentially.
 The Chair of the Audit Committee will call a meeting of that Committee if so requested by the external auditor.
 The Executive Chair cannot be a voting member of the Audit Committee.
 Management may only attend Audit Committee meetings at the invitation of the Committee and the Committee routinely has time with the external auditors without management present.